position-pal/gateway/README.md

-# gateway
+# PositionPal Gateway

-In this repo is the application gateway
+This is the gateway for the PositionPal project.
+It is a REST API that allows the user to interact with the PositionPal database.